UniversityRadioYork/ury-playd/README.VisualStudio.md

 #### `libsndfile`

 You must install the exe.
-Extracting it doesn't work at the time of writing.
+Extracting it doesn't work at the time of writing, on `libsndfile v1.0.27`.

 ### Run CMake